Reach and Frequency Measure in Report Builder

 Reach and Frequency metrics are available for the following reports:

-You can see the Report and Frequency under Measures:
+You can see the Reach and Frequency under Measures:

 Currently, Reach and Frequency metrics support the following types of identifiers: